 25 Feb 1944

-The boat met U-549 (Krankenhagen) north of the Azores to hand over a Naxos and Borkum radar detection device.
-At 19.53 hours, they were attacked by an unidentified Catalina aircraft and while U-549 dived, U-212 fought off a first attack and then dived herself.
+The boat met U-549 (Krankenhagen) north of the Azores to hand over Naxos and Borkum radar detection devices.
+At 19.53 hrs they were attacked by an unidentified Catalina flying boat and while U-549 dived, U-212 fought off a first attack and then dived herself.
 The boats suffered no damage and the transfer was completed shortly afterwards.
 (Sources: Ritschel)

 8 Mar 1944

-21.57 hrs, NW of Corunna, inbound: a British Liberator aircraft (547 Sqn RAF/R) strafed the boat and dropped 3 depth charges.
+21.57 hrs, NW of Corunna, inbound: a British B-24 Liberator (547 Sqn RAF/R) strafed the boat and dropped three depth charges.
 The Germans repulsed the attack with AA fire and then dived, escaping undamaged.
 (Sources: Ritschel)

 7 Jun 1944